Daniel Gandy Franks

 SPECIAL TO THE NEWS.
 Eagle Pass, Tex., Nov.
 14 - A rear-end collision between two freight trains occurred at a siding on the Iron Mountain Railroad 100 miles south of here this morning, delaying traffic six hours.
 The only man hurt was Conductor Alonzo Franks of the first section of the train, who was seriously injured.
 He resides in Del Rio, Tex.
 The loss will be considerable.

-The 1910 U. S. Census taken on ___ 1910, shows Daniel G. Franks (age 61) born in Texas to Missouri-born parents is living in Val Verde Co., TX.
-Living with him is his wife Alva A. Franks (age 54) born in Texas to Missouri-born parents.
-Also living there are: widowed step-daughter, Bennie V. Hays (age 27) born in Texas to Texas-born parents; unmarried son, Polk I. Franks (age 18) born in Texas to Texas-born parents; daughter, Pennie L. Franks (age 12) born in Texas to Texas-born parents; grandson, Carl T. Friesen (age 10) born in Texas to Texas-born parents; and grandson, Denis E. Hays (age 3) born in Texas to Texas-born parents.
-A number of boarders also live there.
+The 1910 U. S. Census taken on April 15, 1910, shows Daniell G. Franks (age 61) born in Texas to Missouri-born parents, and in his 2nd marriage, is a married Hotel Proprietor, and who owns his house free of a mortgage, and is living on East Martin Street, Del Rio, Val Verde Co., TX.
+Living with him are: his wife of 23 years, Alva A. Franks (age 54) born in Texas to Missouri-born parents, and in her 2nd marriage, and with 7 of the 9 children born to her still alive; his widowed step-daughter, Bennie V. Hays (age 27) born in Texas to Texas-born parents, and with 1 of the 2 children born to her still alive; his unmarried son, Polk I. Franks (age 18) born in Texas to Texas-born parents; his daughter, Pennie L. Franks (age 12) born in Texas to Texas-born parents; his grandson, Carl T. Friesen (age 10) born in Texas to Texas-born parents; his grandson, Denis E. Hays (age 3) born in Texas to Texas-born parents; as well as a number of Boarders also living there.

 The 1910 U. S. Census taken on April 26, 1910, shows John M. Doak (age 51) born in Texas to United States and Pennsylvania-born parents is a Stock Ranch Ranchman owning his own farm free of a mortgage and living in Val Verde Co., TX.
 Living with him is his wife of 20 years, Arrie Doak (age 38) born in Texas to Texas-born parents, with the only child born to her still living.
 Also living at home is daughter Edna M. Doak (age 12) born in Texas to Texas-born parents.